nefagi-01/project_1_database_systems/README.md

 ### Subtask 4.B: Column-at-a-time with selection vectors and mapping functions

 In this case we can see how in general queries are processed faster than before.
-This again can be explained by the fewer number of function call due to the fact we process a whole column at a time.
+This again can be explained by the fewer number of function call due to the fact we process the whole column at a time.

 * **Filter** ([ch.epfl.dias.cs422.rel.early.columnatatime.Filter]) differently from the operator-at-a-time case we process directly the columns without using the `.transpose` method.
 Indeed we:
   1. `unwrap[Boolean](executed.last)` the `HomogeneousColumn` in order to transform it into a `Array[Boolean]`